 We are one of the leaders in the motion picture exhibition industry, in terms of both revenues and the number of screens in operation, with theatres in the U.S., Canada, Mexico, Argentina, Brazil, Chile, Ecuador, Peru, Honduras, El Salvador, Nicaragua, Costa Rica, Panama and Colombia.
-For financial reporting purposes at March 31, 2007, we have two reportable operating segments, our U.S. operations and our international operations.
+For financial reporting purposes at June 30, 2007, we have two reportable operating segments, our U.S. operations and our international operations.

 We generate revenues primarily from box office receipts and concession sales with additional revenues from screen advertising sales and other revenue streams, such as vendor marketing programs, pay phones, ATM machines and electronic video games located in some of our theatres.
 Our investment in NCM has assisted us in expanding our offerings to advertisers, exploring ancillary revenue sources such as digital video monitor advertising, third party branding, and the use of theatres for non-film events.
 In addition, we are able to use theatres during non-peak hours for concerts, sporting events, and other cultural events.
-Successful films released during the three months ended March 31, 2007 included Ghost Rider, Wild Hogs and 300.
-Film releases scheduled for the remainder of 2007 include the highly anticipated sequels Spider-Man 3, Shrek the Third, Pirates of the Caribbean: At World's End, Harry Potter and the Order of the Phoenix, and the latest animated film from Pixar, Ratatouille.
+Successful films released during the six months ended June 30, 2007 included Spider-Man 3, Shrek the Third and Pirates of the Caribbean: At World's End, which all grossed over \$100 million nationally in their opening weekend and Fantastic Four: Rise of the Silver Surfer, Oceans 13, Ghost Rider, Wild Hogs and 300.
+Film releases expected to drive the box office for the remainder of 2007 include Transformers, Harry Potter and the Order of the Phoenix, I Now Pronounce You Chuck And Larry, Bourne Ultimatum, Rush Hour 3, Fred Claus, The Simpsons Movie, Beowulf, Golden Compass, and National Treasure: Book Of Secrets, along with the latest animated film from Pixar, Ratatouille, which was released June 29, 2007.
 Our revenues are affected by changes in attendance and average admissions and concession revenues per patron.
 Attendance is primarily affected by the quality and quantity of films released by motion picture studios.